EuroPython/website/data/pages-content/virtual-swag.md

   </div>
 </a>

-Get 35% discount for all Manning products in all formats using the discount below:
+Please use this promo code during checkout to receive a 35% discount on all Manning products in all formats:
 **ctweuropy23**

 [Get your swag here](http://mng.bz/vnWa)